-There are different recipes, as ingredients (in the jargon "Kicker") are apples, oranges, canned fruits, compote, sugar, Ketchup, milk and crushed bread used.
-The "masters recipe” named after the inventor: Ten peeled oranges, canned fruits and about 1/2 liter of water are put in a plastic bag.
-This is firmly knotted and kneaded the contents to pulp.
+There are different recipes, as ingredients (in the technical language "kicker") are apples, oranges, canned fruits, compote, sugar, Ketchup, milk and minced bread are used.
+The “Masters recipe” named after the inventor: Ten peeled oranges, canned fruits and around 1/2 liter of water are placed in a plastic bag.
+This is tightly knotted and the contents kneaded into porridge.
 Now the bag is heated for 15 minutes under running hot water in the sink.
-The mixture is wrapped in a towel or socks and hidden (eg toilet cistern).
-After 48 hours the bag is opened and 60 pieces of sugar cubes and six teaspoons of ketchup are added.
-Then the porridge is doused with hot water for 30 minutes.
-It is heated daily for another 15 minutes.
+The mixture is wrapped in a towel or in socks and hidden (e.g. toilet cistern).
+After 48 hours, the bag is opened and 60 pieces of sugar cubes and six teaspoons of ketchup are added.
+Then the porridge is poured with hot water for 30 minutes.
+It is heated every day for a further 15 minutes.
 Possibly. will the fermentation stopped by adding vitamin C tablets.
-After three days, the pruno is ready and can be drunk after removal of the pulp.
-Depending on the sugar content, the drink can alcohol content a light one beer (3% vol) to reach even a strong wine (12-14% vol).
+The Pruno is ready after three days and can be drunk after the pulp has been removed.
+Depending on the sugar content, the drink can alcohol content an easy one beer (3% vol) to even a strong wine (12-14% vol).

-The estate is also called “vomit-flavored wine". cooler "Denotes (vomit = puke).
-It stinks disgusting rot, so while drinking the nose is held.
-Possibly the Pruno also contains the toxic alcohol methanol, Ex-prisoners report that the stench is enough to protect against sexual assault by other inmates, because no one would endure this stench.
-There are several video clips on YouTube showing the production.
-As penitentiaries sweetened fresh fruit from the diet to prevent its production, Pruno was also made from sauerkraut and orange juice.
-Potatoes should not be used because of the risk of botulism (life-threatening poisoning, usually caused by spoiled meat or improperly cooked vegetables).
+The poultry is also called “vomit-flavored wine- cooler “(Vomit = vomit).
+It smells nasty of putrefaction, which is why the nose is covered when drinking.
+The Pruno may also contain the toxic alcohol type methanol, Ex-prisoners report that the stench is sufficient to protect themselves from sexual assault by other inmates, because no one would be able to endure the stench.
+There are several video clips on YouTube showing the production process.
+When prisons removed fresh fruit from the menu to prevent production, Pruno was also made from sauerkraut and orange juice.
+However, potatoes should not be used as there is a risk of botulism (life-threatening poisoning, mostly caused by spoiled meat or vegetables that have not been cooked properly).
 See also other curiosities below special wines,